 Outdoor adventure enthusiasts touring South Carolina will love visiting Congaree National Park.
 One of the top points of interest in Columbia, SC, this lovely park is a must for any trip to the state’s capital city.

 The park’s forests hide many unique species of trees.
 Large animals such as bobcats, deer, and feral pigs can often be seen roaming around its lush surroundings.
-For more active outdoor adventures, it’s a great place for fishing, hiking, camping, and boating, too.
+For more active outdoor adventures, it’s a great place for fishing, hiking, biking, camping, and boating, too.

 Congaree National Park also has a rich cultural heritage.
 It was used by African-American slaves as a place to find refuge while seeking liberty.

-One of the most popular tourist attractions in Columbia, SC, the Lake Murray spans 50,000 acres and offers 650 miles of shoreline.
-The lkae was once used as a reservoir to produce hydroelectric power for the state of South Carolina via the Lake Murray Dam.
+One of the most popular tourist attractions in Columbia, SC, Lake Murray spans 50,000 acres and offers 650 miles of shoreline.
+The lake was once used as a reservoir to produce hydroelectric power for the state of South Carolina via the Lake Murray Dam.
 Lake Murray receives its water inflow from the Saluda River that flows through upstate South Carolina.

 If you enjoy walking or jogging outdoors, Lake Murray is a must-visit.
 It offers spectacular views of the beautiful natural surroundings and the Downtown Columbia skyline, 11 miles away.

 During your visit to Lake Murray, you can also participate in fun recreational activities like boating, scuba diving, paddle boarding, and swimming.

 To see some of the state’s most unique collections, pencil in a visit to the South Carolina State Museum.
 As one of the top Columbia attractions, this museum is located by the banks of the Congaree River, in the heart of the city center.